 It's always important to consider your users when thinking of a product.
 You yourself are a user of some design or product.
 You have to consider how different users will approach your design.
 Accurate attention to detail will definitely ensure that your users will be very happy.

 In this day and age, we have to observe ways on how to preserve the environment.
-A lot of users are becoming aware certain designs aren't environmentally friendly, so they will avoid them if they can.
+Many users are becoming aware specific designs aren't environmentally friendly, so they will avoid them if they can.
 It's important to know how to create something that conserves nature or even help it along the way.

 As mentioned before, a good design is simple.
 This leaves more emphasis on the fundamental properties of its purpose.
 A good design is not loaded with unnecessary visual features.
 Simplicity is often the best thing that you can go to make your design go-to product in the market.

-Designers have to be smart with their process and their creations.
+Designers have to be clever with their processes and their creations.
 Many designers get lost in the process of creating their best works because they focus too much on the appearance aspect of their design.
-They often forget that the sole purpose of design is its function.
+They often forget that the sole purpose of creation is its function.
 The artistic side should be kept at a minimum.